HienTrancong/Pokemondex/README.md

 ## Key features

 1. Loads data of pokemon (image, height, weight, type) from external API
-2. Reponsive list view of pokemons
+2. Reponsive grid of pokemons' list
 3. Click to view Pokemon detail
 4. Search bar to search for pokemons